lucifr/Tweetbot-for-Mac-ColorScheme/README.md

 ## Notice

 * It's NOT thoroughly tested.
-There might be some unmatching colors.
+There might be some unmatched colors.
 * Pull reguests welcome.